-MCM: BMP Title: Public Education, Outreach, and Involvement Post SWMP and Annual Report Ме asurable Goal: Year 4 - Post each annual report as it is available and maintain on webpage continuously until end of permit term.
-Respond to email comments or questions from public.
-1. Was the measurable goal accom (a) If so, explain what was done Annual reports for the stormwate to accomplish the measurable No □ vn's website.
-The Town did not receive any qu estions or comments about the p orogram for Year 4. (b) If not, why was the measurab able goal not accomplished?
+MC CM: Public Education, Outreach, c and Involvement ł BM P Title: Post SWMP and Annual Report Re sponsible Department: Town Administrator Me asurable Goal: Year 5 - Post each annual rep maintain on webpage continuc Respond to email comments or ously until end of permit term.
+1. Was the measurable goal accom (a) If so, explain what was done to accomplish the measurable go No 🗆 Annual reports and the SWMP a questions or comments about the • te.
+The Town did not receive any (b) If not, why was the measurab le goal not accomplished?
 2. Was this BMP appropriate to me eet the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be s (a) Please explain. successful?
-Yes ⊠ No □ It is important to educate resident pollution.
-Developing and implement with the MS4 permit in reducing nenting the program demonstro 4.
-Are any changes to this BMP recopermit term? ommended for the next Yes □ No ⊠ (a) If so, please explain.
+Yes 🖂 No 🗆 3.
+Was this BMP considered to be s (a) Please explain. uccessful?
+Yes  No 🗌 It is important to educate residen pollution.
+Developing and implen with the MS4 permit in reducing s nenting the program demonstrate - 4.
+Are any changes to this BMP reco permit term? ommended for the next Yes 🗌 No 🖂 (a) If so, please explain.
 5. Will a Notice of Change (NOC) be issued for this BMP?
-Yes □ No ⊠
+Yes 🗌 No